List of agencies affected by the 2013 United States federal government shutdown: Department of the Interior

 The Bureau of Land Management will stopped processing new permits for oil and gas exploration but monitored and inspected existing production sites and pipelines.
 The Bureau of Ocean Energy Management stopped nearly all work on new offshore energy production.

 The shutdown hampered efforts to find a hiker reported missing at Craters of the Moon National Monument and Preserve since September 23.
 The body of the hiker's companion was found previously.
 The search had been ongoing, but with the start of the shutdown, 16 park staffers were furloughed, hampering the response.
 The hiker's family had taken to asking for volunteers to continue the search.

 A four-day commemoration of the centennial of Cabrillo National Monument in San Diego, California had been planned for October 11–14, but it was cancelled due to the partial shutdown of United States government functions.
 The park rescheduled the centennial event to coincide with the annual "Fort Rosecrans Goes to War," a tribute to San Diego and World War II, on December 7–8, 2013.

 Department of Justice

 85% of Justice Department employees will stay on the job.
 Law enforcement officers stayed on the job, but work on civil litigation stopped.
 The Justice Department filed a motion requesting to delay the antitrust trial over the American Airlines–US Airways merger.
 The Justice Department is also sought to delay a lawsuit brought by the Electronic Frontier Foundation seeking information about government surveillance and a lawsuit brought by the American Civil Liberties Union seeking information on the use of armed drones.

 The nation's immigration courts furloughed about 70% of their employees, including judges.
-The only cases to be heard involved individuals who were already been detained.
+The only cases to be heard involved individuals who were already detained.
 Since the courts were severely backlogged before the shutdown, those whose hearings were delayed might have to wait a year or more for another opportunity.